Gunshot Wound to the Chest

 How are injuries from a GSW diagnosed?

-A gunshot wound (GSW) to the chest may cause damage to your heart, lungs, esophagus, ribs, or major blood vessels.
 Your healthcare provider will examine your body to check for injury.
-He will look to see if there is an entrance and exit wound from the bullet.
+Your provider will look to see if there is an entrance and exit wound from the bullet.
 You may need any of the following tests to diagnose the damage caused by your GSW:

 - An x-ray, ultrasound, CT, or MRI may show damage to your heart, lungs, ribs, or blood vessels.
 It may also show where the bullet is.
 You may be given contrast liquid to help your organs or blood vessels show up better in the pictures.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.